netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>statusUrl</b></td>
         <td>string</td>
         <td>
-          `statusURL` specifies the address of the Loki `/ready`, `/metrics` and `/config` endpoints, in case it is different from the Loki querier URL.
-If empty, the `querierURL` value is used.
+          `statusUrl` specifies the address of the Loki `/ready`, `/metrics` and `/config` endpoints, in case it is different from the Loki querier URL.
+If empty, the `querierUrl` value is used.
 This is useful to show error messages and some context in the frontend.
 When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/. `statusTLS` configuration is used when `statusUrl` is set.<br/>
         </td>
         <td>false</td>
       </tr><tr>